-Parents play an important role in the operation of our school as 'Parent Helpers' within the school and through participation in School Council and the Parents and Friends Fundraising Group.
+Parents play an important role in the operation of our school as 'Parent Helpers' within the school and through participation in School Council and the Parents and Friends Fundraising Group or as volunteers to support reading in the classroom.

 Our school is situated on spacious well-kept grounds within a peaceful bush setting.
 The grounds are maintained with the assistance of a groundskeeper, parents and families, providing a pleasant, relaxed learning environment.